Editor’s Note: This post has been updated with new content and links.

 In fact, thousands of YouTubers have tried replicating the recipe for themselves.

-The secret sauces here are SPAGs, aka “single product ad groups.”
+The secret sauces here are SPAGs, aka “Single Product Ad Groups.”
 SPAGs are the Google Shopping equivalent of SKAGs.
 They make it easy for you to know which of your products are triggering what searches, and how much money your individual products are making.

 Similarly, SPAGs are the best way to ensure your campaigns are getting relevant traffic, that you aren’t bidding more than what a product is actually worth, and that you’re focused on products that make money.

-Let’s deconstruct this secret formula.
+Let’s dive into this secret formula.

 If your Shopping campaigns aren’t organized by relevant themes and profitability, this leads to a chaotic situation I call “The Mob Effect.”

-Further, the search terms you pay for are determined by the quality of data in your product feed, you may even be surprised by the search terms some of your products bring in.
+Further, the search terms you pay for are determined by the quality of data in your product feed.
+You may even be surprised by the search terms some of your products bring in.

-By optimizing your product data around your Shopping campaign’s most profitable search terms, you start to overcome the most difficult aspect of Shopping campaigns: the fact that your can’t target keywords.
+By optimizing your product data around your Shopping campaign’s most profitable search terms, you start to overcome the most difficult aspect of Shopping campaigns: the fact that you can’t target keywords in Google Shopping.

 The One Exception: When You Shouldn’t Rely Solely On SPAGs

-There’s an exception to almost everything and SPAGs are, well, no exception.
+There’s an exception to almost everything, and SPAGs are, well, no exception.

-Here’s an example of what a top-performer looks like:
+Here’s an example of what a top performer looks like: